avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 * Click Save and press the Reset button.

 ### 8. Configuration
-To configure the WiFi Credentials and IoTConnect Account environment information, you will need to edit two file located on the USB Mass Storage Device
+To configure the WiFi Credentials and IoTConnect Account environment information, you will need to edit two file located on the USB Mass Storage Device.

 ## Configure the WiFi Credentials
 * The WiFi Credentials are configred in the WIFI.CFG file located on the MSD.
 Open the file in a text editor and input the WiFi credentials using one of the